- Applied Quantum Computing

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-As a graduate of this course, you’ll have the skills and knowledge to work in quantum computing across a range of scientific and industrial sectors such as finance, healthcare and cryptography.
+As a graduate of our MSc in Applied Quantum Computing, you’ll have the skills and knowledge to work in quantum computing and quantum physics across a range of scientific and industrial sectors such as finance, healthcare and cryptography.

 UK qualifications